ajbeck800/CS121_Project_8_Beck/README.md

 #### abstract String getReport()
 ```
-prints a report of the user's username and PIN
+prints a report of a user's userName and PIN
 ```

 ### class Customer extends User